Now accepting Telehealth appointments. Schedule a virtual visit.

 A good analogy to this situation can be found in the maintenance and repair of your house.
 You may schedule your HVAC consultant to do an annual air conditioning inspection to make sure your system is running safely and ready for the summer weather.
 However, once they arrive for the maintenance visit, if you ask them to also figure out why the system is making a strange noise, or if their inspection determines that the system isn’t cooling at its best efficiency, your technician will need to spend more time evaluating the unit, to determine the problem at hand and possibly make some repair.

-Your primary care doctor wants to hear all of your health concerns; just keep in mind that additional topics will add time and services to the day of your wellness visit and result in your insurance not fully covering your visit.
+Your primary care doctor wants to hear all of your health concerns; just keep in mind that additional topics will add time and services to the day of your wellness visit resulting in your insurance not fully covering the cost of your visit and leaving some cost-sharing responsibility for you, the patient.
 Don’t be surprised.

 Need to Schedule a Visit?
 Communicate When You Call.